hmlongco/Resolver/Documentation/Containers.md

 Now when main is asked to resolve a given service, it will first search its own registrations and then, if not found, will search each of the included child containers to see if one of them contains the needed registration.
 First match will return, and containers will be searched in the order in which they're added.

-This is basically a small change that reworks the "parent" mechanism to support multiple children.
-Parent (or "nested") containers still work as before.
+This is basically a small change that reworks the search mechanism to support multiple children.
+Nested (or "parent/child") containers still work as before.